offalynne/Input/docs/5.1/Functions-(Other).md

 //etc.
 ```

-Each call to the `.add()` method add a new icon to the `"xbox one"` icon category. **Note that none of these lines terminate in a semicolon `;`**.
+Each call to the `.add()` method add a new icon to the `"xbox one"` icon category.

+!> Note that none of these lines terminate in a semicolon `;`**.
 This is very important to ensure that the fluent interface works properly.

 The first argument for the `.add()` method is a [binding name](Binding-Names), the second argument is the value to return as the icon for that binding.
 In the example above, the string `"A"` is being returned for the south-positioned gamepad button for an Xbox One controller.
 We might very well use sprites instead of strings: